Tropical Storms (Cambridge (CIE) IGCSE Geography): Revision Note

 Planning, preparation, protection, and prediction of tropical storms

-Level of preparation depends on accurate forecasting and then communications but also level of development
+The level of preparation depends on accurate forecasting and then communications but also level of development

-High Income Countries (HICs) are able to spend money on preparation and high-tech systems of prediction and notification
+High-income countries (HICs) are able to spend money on preparation and high-tech systems of prediction and notification

-Middle Income Countries (MICs) and Low Income Countries (LICs) may find it difficult to buy satellites and monitoring systems or communicate the information to people likely to be affected
+Middle-income countries (MICs) and low-income countries (LICs) may find it difficult to buy satellites and monitoring systems or communicate the information to people likely to be affected

 The 4 P's are used to manage tropical storms: planning, preparation, protection, and prediction (for the future)